hazelcast/hazelcast-reference-manual/src/FAQ.md

 ## How can I shutdown a Hazelcast member

-Ways of shutting down a Hazelcast instance:
+Ways of shutting down a Hazelcast member:

 - You can call `kill -9 <PID>` in the terminal (which sends a SIGKILL signal).
 This will result in the immediate shutdown which is not recommended for production systems.
 If you set the property `hazelcast.shutdownhook.enabled` to `false` and then kill the process using `kill -15 <PID>`, its result is the same (immediate shutdown).

-- You can call `kill -15 <PID>` in the terminal (which sends a SIGTERM signal) or you can call the method `HazelcastInstance#getLifecycleService().terminate()` programatically.
-Both will terminate your member ungracefully.
+- You can call `kill -15 <PID>` in the terminal (which sends a SIGTERM signal), or you can call the method `HazelcastInstance#getLifecycleService().terminate()` programmatically, or you can use the script `stop.sh` located in your Hazelcast's `/bin` directory.
+All three of them will terminate your member ungracefully.
 They do not wait for migration operations, they force the shutdown.
 But this is much better than `kill -9 <PID>` since it releases most of the used resources.

 - In order to gracefully shutdown a Hazelcast member (so that it waits the migration operations to be completed), you have four options:
   - You can call the method `HazelcastInstance#shutdown()` programatically.